 Residents reported hearing an explosion and feeling the building shake around the time of the collapse.
 "It was like a loud boom," one resident, Anna, told 1010 WINS.
 "Just like something popped and the building shook."

-Members of the Mayor's Office, OEM, the FDNY, the NYPD and Con Edison are at the scene, as are Department of Buildings inspectors.
+Members of NYC Emergency Management, the FDNY, the NYPD and Con Edison were at the scene, as were Department of Buildings inspectors.